wandb/docs/docs/guides/hosting/self-managed/gcp-tf.md

 1. Create the `main.tf`

-   In the same directory where you created the files in the `General Steps`, create a file `main.tf` with the following content:
+   In the same directory where you created the files in the [General Steps](#general-steps), create a file `main.tf` with the following content:

    ```
    provider "google" {